rabbitmq/omq/README.md

 only messages with one of the values.
 Therefore, the consumption rate is one third of the publishing rate.

+### Requesting Deferred Messages by Token

+Quorum queues support parking an AMQP 1.0 message under a client-chosen deferral token and later pulling it back on demand by token, instead of waiting for normal redelivery.
+`omq` can request messages back by token (`--amqp-request-deferred-token`, repeatable for multiple tokens); see [docs/deferred-messages.md](docs/deferred-messages.md) for details and examples.

 ### Stream Protocol

 `omq` supports RabbitMQ's native stream protocol via `rabbitmq-stream-go-client`.
 Use commands